 Within a few weeks, Pandora started sending all of these amazing artists my way, and I feel like I’ve stumbled upon this gold-mine of a new sub-genre that has all of my favorite songs in gentle, instrumental covers.
 Which means they are safe listening for my whole family, calming for my soul, and just SO PERFECT for this stage of life I’m in right now.
 I am enjoying it SO much that I’ve decided to share it with all of you.
 Because when you can listen to Taylor Swift, Ellie Goulding, and Adele when your kids are in the room AND feel relaxed while doing it, it’s totally worth sharing with all of your mommy friends!

 All of these artists are available on Pandora.
 If you are interested in just streaming my channel, you can do so by clicking here.
-All links are to Amazon – where you can purchase albums, purchase digitally, or stream via Prime.
+All links are to Amazon or iTunes – where you can purchase albums, purchase digitally, or stream via Prime.

 Intense Music Picks

 (These are artists feature heavy strings, driving syncopation and rhythm – I get a headache if I listen to too many songs in a row, but these are fabulous picks!)

 - The Piano Guys

 - Vitamin String Quartet